RealDoigt/Dew-Programming-Language-Specification/spec.md

 |inf|infers the type based on the value assigned to the variable; not a real type|NA|NA|NA|NA|

 ### Type Families
-Type families are used for comparing types, which is useful for template constraints, callable contracts and component expectations.
+Type families are used for comparing types, which is useful for type constraints and component expectations.
 A type family belonging to the atomic category is a type family which doesn't contain other type families.
 The opposite case is called the composite category.

 |family|children|category|